autoSteve/acMqtt/README.md

 Newly added keywords can be regularly detected by both the *MQTT send receive* and 'HUE send receive' scripts.
 This is configurable by setting the option `checkForChanges` that is near the top of both scripts.
 If this option is set to false then the scripts must be restarted (disable it, then enable) so that modified keywords are read.
 The default interval for change checks is thirty seconds, and that is also a configurable variable.

 Checking for changes adds a low workload to the automation controller, so is recommended.
 I run ten seconds these days without any significant load impact, mostly because my NAC is a crash test dummy for you.
-Five seconds or less would be a bit too aggresive in my opinion, but again it seems to not add significant load.
+Five seconds or less would be a bit too aggressive in my opinion, but again it seems to not add significant load.
 Maybe do a shorter check interval while setting things up, and then back it off or disable it entirely when your config is stable, adding zero extra load.

 ### CBus (*MQTT send receive*)
 Lighting, measurement, user parameter, unit parameter, trigger control and enable control applications are implemented.
 (Unit parameter as a sensor only.)